EdwinAriasRosero/controls/libs/ngrx/repository/README.md

 Imagine you need to remove an item, and after it is removed, you want to perform another action.
 To achieve this, you can follow the approach below:

 > Note: By default, these callbacks are disabled.
-However, if you extend this library, you can provide them with new behavior using before actions.
+However, if you extend this library, you can provide them with new behavior using `userAdapter.actions.before.....`.

 ```typescript
 this.store.dispatch(userAdapter.addOne({...} as UserEntity,